casper-network/docs/README.md

 For more information about this: https://docusaurus.io/docs/swizzling

-Complete the following enviroment variables to enable the navbar.
+Complete the following environment variables to enable the navbar.

 ```
 DIRECTUS_URL=REPLACE_WITH_YOUR_DIRECTUS_URL